Yi Syllables: Syllables

 A sign in alphabetic Hani Pinyin (top), syllabic Yi (middle), and Chinese (bottom), on Potou Elementary School in Jianshui County, Yunnan.

 Note that the Yunnan Hani Pinyin romanization "JEIF·SYU·XEIF POL·TEQ·XAL POL·TEQ XAO·XOQ" shown at top for the Southern Yi (Hani) language used here in Yunnan province is different from the Sichuan Yi Pinyin romanization "JIEP·SHO·XIEP PO·TEP·XUO PO·TEP XUO·XOP" that would represent the text "ꏧꎴꑤ·ꁈꄯꑥ·ꁈꄯ·ꑥꑪ" written on the middle line with the syllabic Yi script, standardized for the Northern Yi (Nuosu) language spoken in Sichuan province.
-So the same modern Yi syllable "ꑥ", romanized distinctly either as "XAL" or "XAO" in the displayed Yunnan Hani Pinyin text, would be romanized only as "XUO" in standard Sichuan Yi Pinyin.
+So the same modern Yi syllable "ꑦ", romanized distinctly either as "XAL" or "XAO" in the displayed Yunnan Hani Pinyin text, would be romanized only as "XUO" in standard Sichuan Yi Pinyin.
 This distinction is also kept and visible in the Chinese script displayed on the bottom line, which also distinguishes two syllables represented only as "ꄯ" in Syllabic Yi script, romanized as "TEQ" in Hani Pinyin or as "TEP" in Sichuan Yi Pinyin.

 The Sichuan Yi Pinyin romanization shown below is simplified using only basic Latin letters, and pronunciations are accurate for the major Liangshan dialect of the Nuosu (Northern Yi) language spoken in the Sichuan Province, where the syllabary was first standardized in 1974, based on its dominant Liangshan dialect spoken in that province and for which an extensive dictionary was developed and published in 1980: